hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `http_proxy_config` - (Optional) A `http_proxy_config` block as defined below.

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/HTTPProxyConfigPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://docs.microsoft.com/azure/aks/http-proxy) for more information.

 * `identity` - (Optional) An `identity` block as defined below.
 One of either `identity` or `service_principal` must be specified.

 !> **Note:** A migration scenario from `service_principal` to `identity` is supported.
 When upgrading `service_principal` to `identity`, your cluster's control plane and addon pods will switch to use managed identity, but the kubelets will keep using your configured `service_principal` until you upgrade your Node Pool.